rjbettis/race-restreamer/README.md

 - [x] Add option to alphabetize or use input order
 - [x] Add profile images
 - [x] Add color configuration in a modal that is accesible in the navigation bar
+- [x] Update body color in componentDidMount
+- [ ] Color modal crashes when click outside of component

 ### Race Layouts